HugoNikanor/yapigen/README-template.md

 - Response body is malformed<sup id="return2">[2](#footnote2)</sup>
 - Unknown response status code

-If the client gets a configures response it can't handle (for example, a 400 or 5xx response), it can manually import `APIMalformedError` from the generated [`common`](#common) file.
+If the user code can't gracefully handle a given response (for example, a 400 or 5xx response), it may manually import `APIMalformedError` from the generated [`common`](#common) file.
 The reason these responses don't automatically throw is to account for cases to complex for OpenAPI to handle, such as two mutually exclusive query parameters.